Mental health and wellbeing in schools

 How Thrive can support mental health in schools

-Thrive is dedicated to enhancing mental health and wellbeing in schools through comprehensive training and innovative tools.
-Our approach helps schools implement effective strategies that promote a nurturing environment conducive to the holistic development of every pupil.
+Thrive is dedicated to improving mental health and wellbeing in schools.
+Through our training and tools, we help schools create supportive environments that foster the overall growth of every pupil.

 Pupil Wellbeing Courses: Thrive offers foundational Pupil Wellbeing courses that provide essential knowledge in neuroscience, attachment theory, and child development.
 These courses equip educators with the understanding needed to support pupils' wellbeing and emotional health effectively.

 Thrive Licensed Practitioner Courses: For those seeking a deeper exploration, our advanced Thrive Licensed Practitioner courses delve into the complexities of pupil behaviour and emotional wellbeing.
-These courses prepare practitioners to actively support and enhance the emotional wellbeing and resilience of the children they work with.
+These courses help practitioners support and improve the emotional wellbeing and resilience of the children they work with.

 DfE-Assured Senior Mental Health Lead Course: Thrive provides a government-endorsed course designed for Senior Mental Health Leads in schools.
 This course is pivotal in helping schools embed the Department for Education's (DfE) eight key principles for mental health and wellbeing.
-Schools in England can benefit from a £1200 grant to cover the cost of this course, with an additional £400 available for other mental health and wellbeing initiatives.
+Schools in England can benefit from a £1200 grant to cover the cost of this course.
+This leaves £320 to spend in their setting on mental health and wellbeing.

 Thrive-Online: An innovative assessment and action planning tool

-Thrive-Online is a state-of-the-art software solution that supports schools in adopting a whole-school or college approach to mental health.
-This tool allows for precise assessment and tailored action planning, ensuring that support is both effective and timely.
+Thrive-Online is an award-winning software solution that helps schools adopt a whole-school or college approach to mental health.
+With the tool you can assess pupils' social and emotional wellbeing and create tailored action plans to support them.
 By using Thrive-Online, schools can monitor progress, adjust strategies as needed, and achieve measurable improvements in pupil wellbeing.

 Frequently Asked Questions